 New developers usually run into the terms pass by reference and pass by value sooner instead of later.
 These topics come up often when learning a new language, and when trying to understand how data is passed around by the language.
 Specifically, a developer needs to know what happens to the original objects passed to or returned from a method.
 In this article, we will explore what these terms mean, and how they apply to our favorite language, ruby.

-In addition to method arguments, the receiver of a method call — the object on which the method is called — can be thought of as an implied argument.
-As such, we need to include method receivers in our discussion of object passing.
+In addition to method arguments, the caller (sometimes called the receiver) of a method call — the object on which the method is called — can be thought of as an implied argument.
+As such, we need to include method callers in our discussion of object passing.

 Ruby also supports blocks, procs, and lambdas.
 All of these include the concepts of passing arguments and return values around.
 We will usually talk of passing objects to and from methods, but you should interpret that as referring to blocks, procs, and lambdas as well.